benrucker/JermaBot/README.md

 * `help` - Lists all commands available to users.
 * `stop` - Stops audio from playing, if any.
 * `jermahelp` - Sends a DM to the command caller detailing commands.
+* `help` - Autogenerate a list of all commands available to you.
 * `list` - Lists the sounds available in the `play` command.
 * `volume` - Change the volume for sounds to be played at.